top of page

 And the conflict continues…

-You hear the words “one flesh” at weddings, church, bible studies, etc; you may even talk about it with your couple friends but not really sure what this means for you and your spouse.
-So, how does “one flesh” apply, especially in conflict?
+You hear the words “One flesh” at weddings, church, bible studies, etc; you may even talk about it with your couple friends, but not really sure what this means for you and your spouse.
+So then, how does “one flesh” apply, especially in conflict?

 Married and One Flesh Behavior

-The husband responded to his wife in a way that said, “I provide (two flesh) so we can have food on the table.”
+The husband responded to his wife in a way that said, “I provide (i.e. two flesh) so we can have food on the table.”
 Notice the husband did not apologize to his wife.
 Asking for forgiveness is a “one flesh” behavior.
 The husband, being defensive in this context is functioning out of a “two flesh” behavior in the moment.
-It is true that the husband provides for the family but his motive for saying, “Sorry for working so we can eat,” was a way for him to defend his own flesh (two flesh) instead of function as one flesh through asking for forgiveness.
-Marriage Counseling will help each spouse learn to be one flesh together.
+It is true that the husband provides for the family but his motive for saying, “Sorry for working so we can eat,” was a way for him to defend his own flesh (two flesh).

 Questions to consider:

 Do you see yourself as the spouse who takes care of the kids?
-Would you fall back on this (two flesh) in conflict?
+Do you see yourself as the spouse who makes money for the family?
+Would you fall back on these (two flesh) in conflict?

 Cowtown Christian Counseling serves Fort Worth with counseling from a Christian perspective.
+Marriage Counseling will help each spouse learn to be one flesh together.
 Check out more marriage related blogs here.

 bottom of page